Top 10 Most Dangerous Weather Events Ever Recorded

 Twenty-one years later, another massive cyclone hit Bangladesh.
 This one packed Category 4-equivalent winds and a 20-foot storm surge on April 30, 1991.
 It killed 138,866 people and caused roughly $1.7 billion in damage.

 Wait though.
 Look at those numbers again compared to 1970.
 This storm was arguably more powerful, but it killed fewer than a third as many people.
-Something changed.
+Something changed, and the reason matters.

-The Cyclone Preparedness Programme, established in 1973 after Bhola, made the difference.
+The Cyclone Preparedness Program, established in 1973 following the Bhola cyclone, made a difference.
 This community-based warning system relies on 76,000 volunteers who use megaphones, loudspeakers, and hand-held sirens to spread warnings and help vulnerable people evacuate to cyclone shelters.
-Half the volunteers are women, which matters in communities where women might not leave home without female encouragement.
+Half the volunteers are women, which matters in communities where women might not leave home without others’ support.

 Research confirmed what people already knew: the shelters saved at least 20 percent more lives than would have died without them.
 That is tens of thousands of people alive because someone decided to invest in concrete structures and community training.